mnot/ai-control-report/draft-nottingham-ai-control-report.md

 ### Embedding

-Another mechanism for associating preferences with content is to embed them into the content format itself.
+Another mechanism for associating preferences with content is to embed them into the content itself.
 Many formats used on the Internet allow this; for example, HTML has the `<meta>` tag, images have XMP and similar metadata sections, and XML and JSON have rich potential for extensions to carry such data.

-Embedded preferences
+Embedded preferences were seen to have the advantage of granularity, and of "travelling with" content as it is produced, when it is moved from site to site, or when it is stored offline.

+However, several participants pointed out that embedded preferences are easily stripped from most formats.
+This is a common practice for reducing the size of a file (thereby improving performance when downloading it), and for assuring privacy (since metadata often leaks information unintentionally).

+Furthermore, some types of content are not suitable for embedding.
+For example, it is not possible to embed preferences into purely textual content, and Web pages with content from several producers (such as a social media or comments feed) cannot easily reflect preferences for each one.

+Participants noted that the means of embedding preferences in many formats would need to be determined by or coordinated with organisations outside the IETF.
+For example, HTML and many image formats are maintained by external bodies.

 ### Registries

-In some domains, it is already common to have a registry of copyrighted works that is consulted upon use.
+In some existing copyright management regimes, it is already common to have a registry of works that is consulted upon use.
 For example, this approach is often used for photographs, music, and video.

 Typically, registries use hashing mechanisms to create a "fingerprint" for the content that is robust to changes.